golemfactory/golem-docs/src/pages/docs/creators/golem-workers/hello-example.md

 # Golem-Workers Hello Service Example

-This example demonstrates how to run a simple "Hello" service using Golem Workers.
+This example demonstrates how to run a simple "Hello" service using Golem-Workers.
 Unlike the **Stable Diffusion** example, this service does not require a GPU and can be run for free on the **testnet**.
 It is designed as a basic introduction for new users, with more advanced examples like the [Stable Diffusion tutorial](/docs/creators/golem-workers/sd-example) available for further exploration.